 In 1331 the church was burned down by the Teutonic Knights, but it was soon rebuilt.
 At the end of the 16th century, it was again damaged by fire during the great fire of the town, and then rebuilt in 1579-1598.
 The ridge turret at the top of the west facade comes from this period.

 The church was built on the square just behind the north-east corner of the market square, in the oldest parts of the brick walls arranged in the monk bond.
 It received a single nave on a rectangular plan with a slightly lower and narrower chancel of a square layout.
 Before the mid-fourteenth century, it was slightly extended westwards and equipped with a once-storey sacristy located on the north side (with walls arranged in the Gothic bond).
 The church’s windows were pierced in perfectly flat walls, free of pilaster strips and buttresses.
-Ogival crowned were both the southern entrance portal with a simple, stepped profiling, and the chancel arcade.
+Ogival crowned were both the southern entrance portal with a simple, stepped moulding, and the chancel arcade.
 The top of the facade was crowned with a ridge turret from the end of the 16th century.
 The interior of the nave was covered with a flat wooden ceiling, and judging by the position of the portal on the axis of symmetry of the nave, it was never foreseen to establish a vault.

 Kowalski Z., Gotyk wielkopolski.
 Architektura sakralna XIII-XVI wieku, Poznań 2010.